Staying safe and protecting others

 - It helps the NHS manage.

-If you can, you should work from home.
+If you can, you must work from home.

 Meeting up with family and friends

-- Children under 12 can play together outdoors with no limit on the number of children or households
+- Children aged 11 or under can play together outdoors with no limit on the number of children or households.

 Travelling by car

-You should not share journeys with people from other households.
+You should not share car journeys with people from other households.

 When it is not safe to stay at home